oddsun/oddsun.github.io/docs/_posts/2021-01-22-i3lock+xautolock+sleep.md

 revert
 ```

-To explain a bit: the script sets standby/suspend/off timer to 5 sections and then locks with a blocking `i3lock` (`-n` stands for `--nofork`, which blocks the call); then system is unlocked, the settings are reverted to standby/suspend/off timer of 600 sections (or 10 minutes).
+To explain a bit: the script sets standby/suspend/off timer to 5 seconds and then locks with a blocking `i3lock` (`-n` stands for `--nofork`, which blocks the call); then system is unlocked, the settings are reverted to standby/suspend/off timer of 600 sections (or 10 minutes).
 So I saved this script under `~/i3lock.sh` and made it executable with
 ```
 chmod u+x i3lock.sh
 ```